CopernicaMarketingSoftware/Documentation/Yothalot/json.md

-All other parameters are options: "arguments" holds an array with optional command line arguments that should be passed to the executable, "directory" the working directory for the new process and "stdin" contains the input for the process: the data that is going to be sent to stdin the moment the program starts.
+All other parameters are options: "arguments" holds an array with optional command line arguments that should be passed to the executable, "directory" is the working directory for the new process and "stdin" contains the input for the process: the data that is going to be sent to stdin the moment the program starts.